 Oozie also provides extended support to run Spark actions.You can define various configurations to run spark job such number of executor, output compressions, memory required and much more to run your spark application.

 Apache Airflow is a new scheduling engine introduced in Big Data World to schedule big data jobs.
 Its immense popularity contributes to the fact that it can be used to build complex data pipelines.
 However, in order to write workflows in Apache Airflow, you must know python.

 Oozie is a well-known and adopted scheduling engine since a decade but recently a new scheduling engine called Apache Airflow is marking its place in the market.
 What is the difference between the both?

 Oozie is written in Java internally and workflows can be written in XML language.
 So a non-programmer can also write workflows using oozie where as in order to write workflows in Apache Airflow, you need to learn python language.

 Oozie can be used to write simple pipelines but in order to write complex pipelines you can look further for Apache Airflow where you can write complex logic and can integrate with Cloud, Kubernetes and many other technologies.

-Though there are new ways coming into market for scheduling big data analytics pipelines such as Apache Airflow but Oozie is still the choice for many to schedule big data pipelines because of its simplicity.
-Though it can not be used to build complex pipelines but cater well for simple usecases.
+Though there are new ways coming into the market for scheduling big data analytics pipelines such as Apache Airflow but Oozie is still the choice for many to schedule big data pipelines because of its simplicity.
+Though it can not be used to build complex pipelines but cater well for simple use cases.